BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 **Usage Example:** _Calculate the fee for a real transaction._

-A few more lines of code which add out the values of your vout, then subtract your vout from your vin can be used to calculate your transaction fee:
+A few more lines of code that calculate the value of the vout, then subtract the vout from the vin can be used to calculate the transaction fee.

+Putting it all together gives us:
 ```
 $ usedtxid=($(bitcoin-cli decoderawtransaction $rawtxhex | jq -r '.vin | .[] | .txid'))
 $ btcin=$(for txid in ${usedtxid[@]}; do bitcoin-cli listunspent | jq -r '.[] | select (.txid | contains("'$txid'")) | .amount'; done | awk '{s+=$1} END {print s}')